-Finding Peace in Ireland
+At Peace in Ireland

 I still remember the feel of the dry blades of grass on the back of my hands.
 Overgrown and well trodden, they made for a comfortable resting place.
-I remember the still air encasing face and limbs, so mild and gentle.
+I remember the still air encasing my limbs.
 I remember the grey cloud-filled sky up above me before I closed my eyes, lying flat on the side of the rocky Burren in Ireland.
 But what I remember most of all was the silence.
-Not a word was spoken amongst our tour group as we lay on that grassy knoll with the sheep so far down below even their sounds could not reach us.
+Not a word was spoken among our tour group as we lay on that grassy knoll with the sheep so far down below that even their bleating could not reach us.

 There were no trees to catch the wind, no wind to brush through the hardy vegetation growing amongst the barren rocks.
 It wasn’t a buzzing silence; it was the most peaceful quietness I’ve ever experienced.
 With my eyes closed and no sounds to keep me tied to my surroundings, I could have been anywhere in the world.